chocobanna/voronoi_square_games/README.md

 # voronoi_square_games
-A bunch of games I built using voronoi square
+A bunch of games I built using voronoi squares.
+Use them how you like.